maihd/FunWithBeef/OrthodoxC++Comparing/README.md

 lambda();
 ```

-Winner: Beef is cleaner, but no difference work.
+Winner: Beef is cleaner, but no different works.
+What Orthodox C++ can do, Beef can and with simpler ways.